 - Where more children meet each of these criteria in turn than there are place available, a fair 'tie-breaker' will be invoked, which will be a calculation of the distance as the crow flies, between the front door of the child's home and the entrance of the Academy, with the child living closest to the Academy getting first preference, the second closest of the next place and so on until the places are filled.

-If parents wish to appeal against a decision relating to admissions , this must be done in writing and a form can be obtained from the Academy Office or by phoning 01842 762810.
-The academy follows the appeals process of Norfolk Local Authority.
+If parents wish to appeal against a decision relating to admissions, this must be done in writing and a form can be obtained from the Academy Offices or by phoning the office on 01842 753993.
+The academies follow the appeals process of Norfolk Local Authority.
 Further information on this process can be found on the Norfolk Schools Admissions website.